How to Find Out What WordPress Theme & Plugins a Site Uses: Complete Detection Guide

 How to Use Browser Extensions for Detection

-If you frequently need to check what themes and plugins websites are using, browser extensions can streamline the process:
+If you frequently need to check which WordPress theme a site is using, browser extensions can streamline the process:

-- Wappalyzer: Available for Chrome, Firefox, and Edge, this extension identifies technologies used on websites, including WordPress themes and some plugins.
+- Wappalyzer: Available for Chrome, Firefox, and Edge—identifies technologies used on websites, including WordPress themes and some plugins

-- What WordPress Theme Is That: This extension adds a button to your browser that, when clicked while visiting a WordPress site, instantly shows theme information.
+- What WordPress Theme Is That: Adds a button to your browser that instantly shows theme information with one click

-- WP Sniffer: Specifically designed to detect WordPress themes and plugins, this extension provides detailed reports with just one click.
+- WP Sniffer: Specifically designed to detect WordPress themes and plugins with detailed reports

 To use these extensions, simply install them from your browser’s extension store, visit the WordPress site you want to analyze, and click the extension’s icon.
 Most will display results immediately or after a quick scan.